-- 4.83 The division is forecasting an income under-achievement of £0.6m owing to lower activity levels to date in planning major applications and planning performance agreements. - 4.84 The reduction in planning major applications is being experienced across the country and the GLA is reporting the reduction across London.
+- 4.88 The division is forecasting an income under-achievement of £0.8m owing to lower activity levels to date in planning major applications and planning performance agreements.
+This is being partially offset by a forecast staffing underspend of £0.2m owing to periods of vacancy in the Growth and Regeneration Team. - 4.89 The reduction in planning major applications is being experienced across the country and the GLA is reporting the reduction across London.
 It is these applications which bring in the most significant fees.
-The reduction in major applications can be attributed to several factors, which include: - Economic factors such as increased building and material costs and increased interest rates.

-- Uncertainty relating to the emerging Building Safety Bill impacts on design and when a second staircase is required. - Uncertainty in relation to emerging planning legislation.
+The reduction in major applications can be attributed to several factors, which include: - Economic factors such as increased building and material costs and increased interest rates. - Uncertainty relating to the emerging Building Safety Bill impacts on design and when a second staircase is required. - Uncertainty in relation to emerging planning legislation.
 Implementation details are unknown and could be impacted by when the next general election will take place.